EdwinNunez921/Installing-and-Using-Wireshark/README.md

 <img src="https://github.com/user-attachments/assets/6466a15e-f5d2-466a-9ee9-87e8094f7e80" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-go back to the wire shark on the vm and windows powershell and you will see the constant ping has stopped due to the firewall rule you have configured
+Go back to Wireshark on the VM and the Windows PowerShell, and you'll notice that the constant ping has stopped.
+This is due to the firewall rule you configured, which blocked the ICMP traffic.
 </p>
 <br />